tychonievich/pypractice/README.md

 -   A Python daemon (`autotester.py`) watches

-    -   a `tasks/` directory for YAML files defining tasks
+    -   A `tasks/` directory for YAML files defining tasks.

-        new entries are loaded using `testmaker.py`.
+        New entries are loaded using `testmaker.py`.

-    -   an `upload/submission/` directory for Python files solving tasks
+    -   An `upload/submission/` directory for Python files solving tasks.

-        new entries are tested, using the tests from `testmaker.py` which use `modwrap.py` to sandbox the code.
+        New entries are tested, using the tests from `testmaker.py` which use `modwrap.py` to sandbox the code.

     Test results are written to a file and then moved to the `upload/result/` directory.